The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Dyads

 \subsection{Dyad bases}

-We will now prove that it is possible to choose the dyadic form pseudo-observable cores of the basis in such a manner to obtain a set of \emph{normalized dyadic forms} or \textbf{\emph{dyads}}\footnote{\emph{Dyads} correspond in the Dirac formulation of quantum mechanics to operators of the form: $\ket j\bra k$, where the indexes $j$ and $k$ denote distinct eigenvectors normalized to one, of a given linear Hermitian operator.
-The name of \emph{dyad} will find justification in subsection ``State vectors'' of the second paper.}, that will be denoted by the symbol $\Gamma_{jk}$, satisfying the following conditions: \begin{enumerate} \item $\Gamma_{jj}=I_{j}$ \item $\Gamma_{kj}=\Gamma_{jk}^{\dagger}$ \item $\Gamma_{jl}\Gamma_{l'k}=\delta_{l,l'}\,\Gamma_{jk}$ \end{enumerate} where the Kronecker symbol $\delta_{l,l'}$ is, as usual, equal to $1$ if the subscript indexes are equal and $0$ otherwise.
-In order to do this, called $C_{jk}$ the core of the dyad $\Gamma_{jk}$, one can observe that the first condition is immediately satisfied by putting:
+We will now prove that it is possible to construct a set of dyadic form with suitably chosen pseudo-observable cores such that it constitutes a basis for the whole space $\mathbb{P}$of the pseudo-observables.
+Such dyadic forms will be called \textbf{\emph{dyads}}\footnote{\emph{Dyads} correspond in the Dirac formulation of quantum mechanics to operators of the form: $\ket j\bra k$, where the indexes $j$ and $k$ denote distinct eigenvectors normalized to one, of a given linear Hermitian operator.
+The name of \emph{dyad} will find justification in subsection ``State vectors'' of the second paper.}, here denoted by the symbols $\Gamma_{jk}$, and satisfy the following conditions: \begin{enumerate} \item $\Gamma_{jj}=I_{j}$ \item $\Gamma_{kj}=\Gamma_{jk}^{\dagger}$ \item $\Gamma_{jl}\Gamma_{l'k}=\delta_{l,l'}\,\Gamma_{jk}$ \end{enumerate} where the Kronecker symbol $\delta_{l,l'}$ is, as usual, equal to $1$ if the subscript indexes are equal and $0$ otherwise.
+In order to do this, called $C_{jk}$ the core of the dyad $\Gamma_{jk}$, one can observe that, by transposition, it results: